Cases

 1. What are the three common sites of the fracture of the shaft of the humerus?
 Name the nerves related to these sites?

-2. Why the triangular relation of three bony joints is not disturbed in the supracondylar fracture of the humerus
+2. Why the triangular relation of three bony points (olecranon, medial epicondyle, and lateral epicondyle) is not disturbed in the supracondylar fracture of the humerus.

 3. Which is the most commonly injured nerve in the supracondylar fracture of the humerus?